finom/use-change/README.md

 const [value, setValue] = useChange(store.foo.bar, 'key'); // value is inferred as string
 ```

-**Implicit store overload.** The recommended way to use `useChange` if it's used as a core data store library of your app.
+**Implicit store overload.** The recommended way to use `useChange` if it's used as a core data store library of an app you work on.

 `useChange<T, K, S>(getStore: (store: T) => S, key: K & keyof S & string): [value: inferred, setter: (value: inferred) => inferred]`